jaqubm/gravitySimulator/README.md

 # Gravity Simulator

-Gravity Simulator for Particles and GravitySources with collision system made using SFML library in C++.
+Gravity Simulator for Particles and Gravity Sources with collision system made using SFML library in C++.
 It provides 5 scenes - testing accuracy of collision implementation, test scene with totally random particles movement and three custom scenes.

 ## Tech Stack